vinaayakh-aot/node-wire/docs/salesforce_connector.md

 ### Agentic (MCP)

-If registered via MCP, the agent can call `salesforce.create_lead` with the following arguments:
+If registered via MCP, the agent can call the advertised tool `salesforce_create_lead` (legacy dotted form `salesforce.create_lead` still invokes but isn't what `tools/list` advertises) with the following arguments:

 ```json
 {